 Search process in HM 16.18

 There are several cases that HM 16.18 can choose to search integer-pixel motion vector.
 The default option in HM has been diamond search (i.e., MESEARCH_DIAMOND in source code) which uses diamond search pattern as written in Subsection 6.5.2.2.1 in JCTVC-AB1002.
-In addition to the diamond search, HM default option is conducting raster search that “tests blocks along a sparse grid within the defined search window, testing blocks at every five luma samples horizontally and vertically” as written in JCTVC-AB1002.
+In addition to the diamond search, HM default option is conducting raster search when the result of diamond search is far from the starting point.
+Raster search “tests blocks along a sparse grid within the defined search window, testing blocks at every five luma samples horizontally and vertically” as written in JCTVC-AB1002.

 Although the search range was increased from 64 (HM 16.13) to 384 (HM 16.16 and later) for RA case, the number of search point for diamond search may not be increased in the certain situation.
 It is possible because for the first diamond search, there exist stop criterion that determine the best search point and skip remaining points upon the given small distance.
 However, there is no such stop criterion on raster search when it is enabled and the best distance of the first diamond search is longer than five.